Understanding the impact of IoT

 On a larger scale, IoT could be applied to things such as transportation networks, helping us reduce waste and improve efficiency when it comes to energy use, which would make our lives better and help us spend wisely.

-The fact is that IoT allows endless opportunities and connections, many of which we can’t think at the moment or fully understand.
+The fact is that IoT allows endless opportunities and connections, and its impact is hard for us to fully understand.
 It’s no wonder why it is such a hot topic today.
 It opens the door to opportunities as well as many challenges.

 Security is a big concern that is often mentioned as a major risk.
 SANS Institute highlighted the main problems related to IoT security.
 According to their study, almost half of the participants (46%) mentioned that IoT has the same security problems as any application and system we use today, but 20% of them think that IoT gives companies the opportunity to create better security systems.
 Also, when it comes to security policies, only one-third of them said that they use such a thing.
 But are people ready to face any security risk?
 Not really.
 Only 4.2% are completely ready for potential problems.
 The rest need minor or major updates to face these threats.